manojsingh3889/AdvertReport/README.md

 **Note :** If your system doesn't have maven installed then you can use **./mvnw**(Linux) or **./mvnw.cmd**(windows) as a replacement for **mvn** for e.g. ***mvn clean install*** can be written as ***./mvnw clean install*** or ***./mvnw.cmd clean install*** .
 Only per-requite in this case is that your system should contain **java 8** installed and has **$JAVA_HOME** variable pointing to java home directory.

 #### Build
-1. Go to home directory,  run **mvn clean install**
+1. Go to the home directory,  run **mvn clean install**
-2. find artifact in target
+2. find the artifact in target
-	1.  ***target/AdvertReport-1.0-SNAPSHOT.war*** standalone version which can be run without any server
+    1.  ***target/AdvertReport-1.0-SNAPSHOT.war*** standalone version which can be run with or without an application server
-	2.  ***target/AdvertReport-1.0-SNAPSHOT.war*** standalone version which can be run without any server

 #### Testing
-Although test case get executed in build as well,But this step is recommended if you want to get run only test.
+Although test case gets executed in build as well, this step is recommended if you want to get run the only test.
 Contains more than 70 test cases.

-1. Go to home directory,  run any one mentioned below:
+1. Go to the home directory,  run anyone mentioned below:
     1. `mvn test` (fast but no consolidate report rather you can find individuals reports in target/surefire-reports )
     2. `mvn test surefire-report:report-only` (Fast but generates basic HTML in target/site/surefire-report.html)
     2. `mvn test site` (Slowest but generates advance HTML in target/site/surefire-report.html)
 2. find test report target folder accordingly.

 #### Run

-There are several way to execute the artifact:
+There are several ways to execute the artifact:

 1. Run using maven spring-boot plugin ` mvn spring-boot:run [Options]` For e.g.
     - `mvn spring-boot:run -Dserver.port=8580` (**Recommended**)
     - `mvn spring-boot:run`
     - `mvn spring-boot:run -Dlogging.level.root=DEBUG -Dserver.port=8580 `
 2. Run war file directly using `java -jar [options] target/AdvertReport-1.0-SNAPSHOT.war`. e.g.
     - `java -jar -Dserver.port=8580 AdvertReport-1.0-SNAPSHOT.war` (**Recommended**)
     - `java -jar AdvertReport-1.0-SNAPSHOT.war`
     - `java -jar -Dlogging.level.root=DEBUG -Dserver.port=8580 AdvertReport-1.0-SNAPSHOT.war`
 3. Drop file in application server such as Jboss or tomcat.

 **Options**

-Option can be any spring level or java level command line VM argument, some example are
+An option can be any spring level or java level command line VM argument, some example are

 1. `-Dlogging.level.root=DEBUG` to provide more verbose logs
-2. `-Dserver.port=8580` (**recommended**), otherwise application will take random port.
+2. `-Dserver.port=8580` (**recommended**), otherwise the application will take the random port.

 #### RestApi

 - **Mandatory API**
     1. Month-Site wise report `GET http://localhost:8080/reports?month=<month>&site=<site>`
 - **Bonus API**
-	1. Month wise aggregated report `GET http://localhost:8080/reports?month=<month>`
+    1. Month-wise aggregated report `GET http://localhost:8080/reports?month=<month>`
 - **Extra APIs - List version of above APIs**
     1. Month-Site wise report into list `GET http://localhost:8080/reports/list?month=<month>&site=<site>`
     2. Month wise aggregated report into list `GET http://localhost:8080/reports/list?month=<month>`

  **Request parameter detail**

 1. **month** - This parameter is mandatory and can be passed in 3 forms
     - **Ordinal** : 1,2,3 ... e.g. month=1 means month is January.
 Constrain[1-12]
     - **Short Name** : Jan, Feb... e.g. month=jan means month is January. constrain[Jan - Dec] and case insensitive
     - **Full Name** : January, February...
 December.
 Constrain[January - December] and case insensitive
 2. **site** - This parameter is to mention the site type.
 [Optional, its absence converts API into aggregate API].
 Constrain[ **desktop_web, mobile_web, android or iOS**] and case insensitive

 ># Requirement

-To create a Restful web service that can offer reporting advertising data, part of which is extracted from a csv file and the rest being calculated as additional metrics.
+To create a Restful web service that can offer to report advertising data, part of which is extracted from a csv file and the rest being calculated as additional metrics.

 >#### Scope
-- Implement only the backend and leave the creation of a colourful and flashy frontend over to the frontend developers.
+- Implement only the backend and leave the creation of a colorful and flashy frontend over to the frontend developers.
 - Your web service should use Java SDK 8+, Spring and Maven since we use them heavily.
   You can alternatively use Gradle instead of Maven if you feel more comfortable.
 - Since we put quite some emphasis on __tests__, we would also like to see how you verify the functionality